TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 const jeff = new Person('jeff', 27);
 ~~~

+Note that factory functions do not utilize [the prototype](https://www.theodinproject.com/lessons/node-path-javascript-objects-and-object-constructors#the-prototype), which does come with a performance penalty.
+However, as a general rule, this peanalty isn't significant unless you're creating thousands of objects.

 #### Object Shorthand

 A quick note about line 3 from the factory function example.
 In 2015, a handy new shorthand for creating objects was added into JavaScript.
 Without the shorthand, line 3 would have looked something like this: